What do you mean, "it doesn't make sense"?

 The British resisted decimalized currency for a long time because they thought it was too complicated."

-Welcome to the world of pounds, shillings and pence, money of Britain and parts of the Commonwealth before it went decimal in 1971.
+Welcome to the world of pounds, shillings and pence, the 'Old Money' of Britain and parts of the Commonwealth before it went decimal in 1971.

-- 12 pence (symbol d for the Latin denarius) (singular is "penny") to a shilling (s for solidus).
-Originally, a penny was 1/240th of a pound of sterling silvernote - about 1.4 grams, which is worth about £1.25 as of 2011.
+- 12 pence ('penny' in the singular; symbol is d from the Latin denarius, a Roman coin) to the shilling (s for solidus).
+Originally, a penny was 1/240th of a pound of sterling silvernote about 1.4 grams, which was worth about £1.25 as of 2011.

-- 240 pence to the pound (£, as a migration from the old Latin libra, or L, making this the L.s.d. (librae, solidi, denarii) system, and not much more comprehensible than the drug.)
+- 20 shillings (240 pence) to the pound (£, as a migration from L for the old Latin libra, making this the L.s.d. (librae, solidi, denarii) system, and not much more comprehensible than the drug).

 .
-It is still sometimes called a "Sov".
 The "shilling" was originally a unit of account referring to the value of a sheep or a cow in Kent or some such.
 (No, really.)

 Then you get onto the other coins: